rmello4d/TheSustainableDeveloper/beyond_muscles.md

 The idea of keeping our joints and ligaments healthier is a sustainable concern.
 It has important future consequences.

 For a developer, this is even more important.
-We often have physical problems related to joints, tendons and ligaments.
+We often have physical problems related to joints, tendons and ligaments:

 Tendonitis, Dupuytrens, Carpal Tunnel, Bulge Disks, back pain and etc.  We can develop any of these problems after some years of coding.

 Is there a safe way to open and bring more flow and circulation to our joints and ligaments ?
 Yes.

-There are techniques for that and we will see them along the book, specially Yoga.
+There are techniques for that and we will see them along the book, specially traditional Yoga.

 Some forms of Yoga act beyond the muscles.
-They increase flow and circulation into our deep tissues.
+They increase circulation into our deep tissues.
+More circulation, better joints and ligaments, better health.

 Imagine yourself as a developer *Homo erectus* at 90 years old.
 No joints, discs, tendons or ligaments problems.